-Hastily assembled from second-hand discards of Crime of the Century so to capitalize quickly on the third album’s success, Rolling Stone magazine panned this album and Supertramp came to believe the project was a low point in their career.
+Hastily assembled from second-hand discards of Crime of the Century so to capitalize quickly on the third album’s success, Rolling Stone magazine panned the album and though the album contains some pleasant melodies, Supertramp was also underwhelmed by the project and came to see it as a low point of their career.

-Rock-star success for Supertramp was achieved in 1979 with Breakfast in America.
+Rock-star success for Supertramp is achieved in 1979 with their sixth album, Breakfast in America.

 Recorded from May to December 1978, Supertramp’s sixth album was released on March 29, 1979.